perusio/up42-api-walkthrough/README.md

 [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) is the shell used in this guide.

-All output is given as Github [gists](https://help.github.com/en/articles/creating-gists#about-gists) linked below as they are returned by the API.
+All outputs (response bodies) deemed to large to be shown here are given as Github [gists](https://help.github.com/en/articles/creating-gists#about-gists) linked below as they are returned by the API.